Russia wins energy war in Europe after EU surrenders on Nord Stream 2

 At the same time the Russians began to insist on prompt payment by Ukraine for gas already supplied, and demanded that Ukraine pay all outstanding arrears for gas supplied but not paid for.

-In 2006 and 2009 Ukraine refused to pay the higher price demanded by the Russian, and failed to pay its arrears, causing Russia to cut Ukraine’s gas supply off.
+In 2006 and 2009 Ukraine refused to pay the higher price demanded by the Russians, and failed to pay its arrears, causing Russia to cut Ukraine’s gas supply off.
 Ukraine retaliated on both occasions by siphoning off gas passing through its pipelines intended for Gazprom’s European customers.
 The result was gas shortages across central and eastern Europe.

 On both occasions Ukraine eventually backed down, but the interruptions of gas supplies to Gazprom’s customers in central and eastern Europe were seized on by Gazprom’s and Russia’s critics who alleged that they proved that Russia was an unreliable supplier.

-For their part the Russians and some of their European energy customers concluded that Ukraine was an unreliable transit state, causing the Russians to launch pipeline projects like South Stream and eventually Nord Stream 2 in order to bypass Ukraine.
+For their part the Russians and some of their European energy customers concluded that Ukraine was an unreliable transit state, causing the Russians to launch pipeline projects like South Stream, Nord Stream 1 and eventually Nord Stream 2 in order to bypass Ukraine.

 By December 2014, when South Stream was cancelled, all these disputes and conflicts had come to a head.